radovluk/Smart-Contract-Exercise/01-Hello-Blockchain-World/solution/solution-code/README.md

 # Smart Contracts Exercise 01: Hello, Blockchain World!

 Welcome to the first smart contracts exercise!
-In this first exercise, you will become familiar with the basics of smart contract development.
+In this exercise, you will become familiar with the basics of smart contract development.
 The goal is to create a simple smart contract.
-You will then compile, test, and deploy this smart contract in the local network, and subsequently deploy it to the live blockchain.
+You will compile, test, and deploy this smart contract on a local network and, subsequently, deploy it to a live blockchain.

 ## Task: Set Up Hardhat Environment